productpeter/intelpilot/README.md

 ## Product Goal

-Build an agentic research system that continuously monitors the web for new **AI startups and products**, classifies them using LLMs, enriches top entries with deep-web research, and produces ranked weekly intelligence reports with verified data and website URLs.
+Build an agentic research system that continuously monitors the web for new **AI startups and products**, classifies them using LLMs, enriches them with deep-web research, and produces ranked weekly intelligence reports with verified data and website URLs.

 This MVP covers **discovery + classification + enrichment + report generation**.
 No email/notifications.